 “Why are you interested in law school?”

-When choosing your majors and/or concentrations, think about….
+When choosing your major, think about

 Choosing Your Courses